DavidToh2/IMDA-Agentic-2/README.md

 START --> SUPERVISOR --> ENTER_CUSTOM_AGENT --> CUSTOM_AGENT --> CUSTOM_AGENT_TOOL --> TOOL_CALL_FILTER --> EXIT_AGENT --> SUPERVISOR
 ```

-Every class accepts `prompt` and `detailed_instructions` arguments.
 To invoke, simply instantiate the class in `main.py` and then call the `start()` method.
-In this manner you may switch between the three models depending on their performance.
+In this manner you may switch between the four models depending on their performance.

+# Cached runs
+Examples of successful runs have been cached for reference.
+Note that caching is only supported for autogen-based implementations.
+- 10: AutogenSeqChatAgentic profile for 'Mira Murati'
+- 103: AutogenGroupChatAgentic profile for 'Mira Murati'
+To prevent accidental overwrites of these cached runs, DO NOT use any of the numbers above as cache seeds.